Strigogyps

 Strigogyps is an extinct genus of prehistoric bird from the Middle Eocene to Early Oligocene of France and Germany.
 It was probably around the size of a large chicken or a guan, weighing not quite 1 kg.
 Apparently, as indicated by the ratio of lengths of wing to leg bones, S. sapea was flightless.
 Its legs were not adapted to running, so it seems to have had a walking lifestyle similar to trumpeters.
-Unlike other Cariamiformes, which appear to have been mostly carnivorous, Strigogyps specimens suggest a herbivorous diet.
+Unlike other Cariamiformes which appear to have been mostly carnivorous, the specimens of one species, Strigogyps sapea, suggest a facultatively herbivorous or omnivorous diet.